-If you want to avoid the crowds in cities like Rome, the perfect city for your Italian vacation may very well be Milan.
-So let’s take a look at the 20 best things to do in Milan, Italy to make your trip perfect.
+If you want to avoid crowds in cities like Rome, Milan may be the perfect city for your Italian vacation.
+So, let’s look at the best things to do in Milan, Italy, to make your trip perfect.

-After you’ve narrowed down your destination to Milan, the more difficult part of deciding how to spend your days begins.
-When traveling to such a big city, there is seemingly always something else you could be doing, so it can be stressful to plan the perfect itinerary.
+After you’ve narrowed your destination to Milan, the more difficult part of deciding how to spend your days begins.
+When traveling to such a big city, there is seemingly always something else you could do, so it can be stressful to plan the perfect itinerary.

-But don’t worry, we’ve done the research for you and have come up with a list of all the best things you must do while you’re in Milan.
+But don’t worry—we’ve done the research and come up with a list of all the best things to do while you’re in Milan.

 San Siro Stadium